-SenseAble Programs are offered in partnership with local businesses and organizations in the Greater Capital Region, New York.
+We’ve designed a variety of SenseAble Programs in partnership with local businesses and organizations in the Greater Capital Region, New York.
 Staff members from the Autism Society recommend modifications to make different experiences more sensory-friendly.
-We also provide training and one of our expert staff members to recognize and assist the needs of individuals at the event.
-This makes these experiences more accessible to individuals on the autism spectrum and their families.
+We also provide training and an expert staff member onsite to recognize and assist the needs of individuals at the event.
+It is our mission to make experiences in our community more accessible to people on the autism spectrum and their families.

 In partnership with local pools, SenseAble Swimming is a great night to spend with friends and family who need a sensory-friendly place to swim.
 The lifeguard and staff on site have been trained by the Autism Society to be in tune with the unique needs of swimmers on the spectrum.
 Guests can enjoy swimming, board games, fun activities, and picnicking is encouraged.

-The most recent SenseAble Swimming event was July 2nd at the Waterford Town Pool.
-Like our Facebook page or join our mailing list to stay tuned for the next swimming event!
+The last SenseAble Swimming event was August 12th at the Waterford Town Pool.
+Like our Facebook page or join our mailing list to receive new event announcements!